Kovách, Imre (and co-authors) (2020): Knowledge and Environmental Citizenship

 Featured news

-The event will take place at the University of Iceland, 15-17 August 2019.
+The event takes place at the House of National Minorities, Prague on 6 December 2019.

 Our results